MadalinaBulat/WiCSPersonalWebsite/README.md

 # WiCSPersonalWebsite

-# Helpful Links:
-A guide to HTML:
+# A guide to HTML:
 https://blog.hubspot.com/website/html

 # A guide to learning styling: